-2nd power outage at DeKalb Ave. in 3 days causes subway delays
+Power outage at DeKalb Avenue causes service changes, delays, MTA says - amNewYork

 Cuomo’s office argued that the governor has made “unprecedented investment to fix” the subway system.

-“Our commitment to the subways includes the largest Capital Plan in history – with more than $14 billion for New York City Transit alone – and nearly $4.5 billion this year in operating support,” Jon Weinstein, a spokesman for the governor, said in a statement.
-“These problems were not created overnight but there is no one more dedicated to fixing them than Governor Cuomo.”
+“Our commitment to the subways includes the largest Capital Plan in history – with more than $14 billion for New York City Transit alone – and nearly $4.5 billion this year in operating support,” Weinstein said in a statement.

+Meanwhile, commuters Tuesday morning expressed frustrations with the service disruptions and lack of information from the MTA.

+Derek Humphrey, 38, who was trying to get on a Q or B train at the Church Avenue station, said he was afraid he would lose hours – and $100 as a result – at his part time job in Midtown due to the delays.

 With Ivan Pereira